legoracer18/Git-Bash-Tutorial/README.md

-Tutorial
+Git-Bash-Tutorial
 ========

 This is a simple tutorial of how to work GitHub and the Git Bash program.
-This was done as a video tutorial and that video has been uploaded to YouTube and can be found here: http://youtu.be/2y29FrqlJCU
+This was done as a video tutorial and that video has been uploaded to YouTube and can be found here: https://youtu.be/2y29FrqlJCU